WentaoZhangT-Zero/WentaoZhangT-Zero.github.io/README.md

 ## Introduction

-I am a PhD student at Shanghai Center for Mathematical Science(SCMS), Fudan University from 2020.
+I am a PhD student at Shanghai Center for Mathematical Sciences(SCMS), Fudan University from 2020.
 And I obtained my Bachelor's Degree from Fudan University in 2020.
 I major in Combinatorics and Graph theory.
 Welcome to communicate with me!

 E-mail: wtzhang20@fudan.edu.cn